couchbase-partners/test-drive-couchbase/README.md

 ##	Conclusions and Next Steps

 If you're ready, please [visit the Azure Marketplace](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/couchbase.couchbase-enterprise) to spin up your own Couchbase Server cluster.
-If you'd like to do more research, please check out the link:https://developer.couchbase.com/[Couchbase Developer portal].
-If you'd like to try running Couchbase on your own machine, you can link:https://www.couchbase.com/downloads[download Couchbase Server Enterprise or Couchbase Server Community] for free.
+If you'd like to do more research, please check out the [Couchbase Developer portal](https://developer.couchbase.com).
+If you'd like to try running Couchbase on your own machine, you can [download Couchbase Server Enterprise or Couchbase Server Community](https://www.couchbase.com/downloads) for free.
 It can run on Windows, Mac, and a variety of popular Linux distros.

 ##	Contact Information